Madison Bankruptcy Lawyers & Bankruptcy Attorneys

 $850 Chapter 7 Bankruptcy

 If you, like thousands of other Americans, are overwhelmed with debt and seeking relief, count on our Madison bankruptcy lawyers to consult with you, in person or over the phone.
 Currently, our Madison bankruptcy attorneys charge a fee of $850 for most Chapter 7 bankruptcy filings in Madison County and the surrounding areas.
 There is also a filing fee of $335.00 that the Bankruptcy Court charges when the case is filed.
-There is also a small fee for pulling your credit report (normally about $30), and there are 2 courses: a debt management and a credit counseling course that you need to complete.
-The combined cost for both courses are around $45 and each one usually takes about an hour to do online.
+There is also a small fee for pulling your credit report and there are 2 courses: a debt management and a credit counseling course that you need to complete.
+The courses usually takes about an hour each to do online.

 If you live in Madison or the surrounding areas of Huntsville, Scottsboro, or Mooresville then you will likely be filing your bankruptcy in the United States District Court, Northern District of Alabama, Northern Division.
 In a Chapter 7 bankruptcy, you will have a hearing called a Meeting of the Creditors.
 If you live in the City of Madison then your bankruptcy hearing will be in downtown Huntsville.